Upcoming Cemetery Cleanup Dates – January 2026

+Cemetery staff will be completing the following cleanups in the month of January.
 We appreciate your understanding and cooperation in following the cemetery rules and regulations.
-Here are a few important reminders:

-• The only items permitted on graves all year round are flowers, flags and flush in-ground bouquet holders as specified in the cemetery regulations.
-No other items are permitted and may be removed and discarded; this includes but is not limited to statues, plaques, rocks, pictures, solar lights, edging/borders, and bric-a-brac.
+- The only items permitted on graves at all times are flowers and flags as specified in the cemetery regulations.
+All other items are not permitted and will be removed and discarded; this includes but is not limited to statues, plaques, rocks, pictures, solar lights, edging/borders, bric-a-brac.
+Items are not permitted to be affixed to or placed on top of monuments at any time.

-• Due to the volume of items being removed during cemetery cleanups, it is not possible to make arrangements to have families claim items once they have been removed.
-We kindly ask that families refrain from placing any prohibited items back on graves after cleanups are completed.
+- Due to the volume of items being removed, it is not possible to make arrangements to have families claim items once they have been removed.
+Families are requested to remove any placed items that they wish to save by Wednesday, January 14th.
+We kindly ask that families refrain from placing any prohibited items back on graves after the cleanup is completed.

 Please click the links below for more information and to review a summary of the rules and regulations for Catholic Cemeteries of Long Island.